 While you follow the listed Google Maps SEO tips and optimize your GBP, be careful to avoid these common mistakes:

-• Ignoring the alignment of NAP information (Name, Address, and Phone Number) with those on your website and other online listings
+- Not having consistent NAP information (Name, Address, and Phone Number) across your website and other online listings

 Why Google Maps SEO is important